-The social sciences include American ethnic studies, anthropology, economics, geography, history, mass communications, political science, psychology, sociology and women's studies.
+The social sciences include American ethnic studies, anthropology, economics, geography, history, mass communications, political science, psychology, sociology and gender, women, and sexuality studies.

 Cutting across these varied disciplines, the interdisciplinary Social Science major offers more latitude in its curriculum design, allowing students to pursue unique intellectual ventures, particularly those that require the synthesis of multiple disciplines.

 It can also serve as an undergraduate pathway to graduate programs.